-Relationship Resonance started about 20 years ago when I became the president of the pharmaceutical fraternity, Phi Delta Chi.
+Relationships, engagement and employee wellness have always been my passion.
+Relationship Resonance started accidentally about 20 years ago when I became the president of the pharmaceutical fraternity, Phi Delta Chi.
 I quickly realized the need for leadership skills.
 I was in charge of a group of rowdy, intelligent and highly motivated people who were all looking to me for direction.
 (And not just directions to the next keg party) So I read up on people like Covey and attended every leadership workshop I could get my hands on.
+I found that focusing on our member’s needs translated into a huge success.

 Fortunately, Phi Delta Chi as well as many other pharmacy organizations offered leadership classes at the local, regional and national meetings.
 I was able to travel coast to coast and get a great grasp on leadership while attending pharmacy school.
 I fell in love with the subject and spent a majority of my time in its pursuit.
 In my final year of pharmacy school, I was accepted into the Phi Lambda Sigma leadership organization.